 If you’ve tried some of these tips, or if you’ve been eating more Mediterranean recently, I would love to hear from you in the comments!

-*Disclaimer, tips and information shared here is the result of readings and my own personal experience.
+*Disclaimer, tips and information shared here is the result of readings and my own personal experience as someone who grew up on the Mediterranean and has been an avid follower of the Mediterranean diet.
 Special thanks to Oldways; Kelly Toups MLA, RD, LDN; and Bill Bradley, R.D.
 Please consult your healthcare provider or a dietitian to receive more information and to see if the Mediterranean diet is right for you.